I made owl sliders for number recognition and review as well as fine motor skills. I printed the patterns on cardstock paper and laminated them.

 In this activity children pull the numbers strips through the owl and read the number that is displayed in the center of the owl.
 Once all numbers have been identified on the strip a new strip is put in.

-You can grab the patterns below for free until Sunday November 15th ... after that date they will only be available in the member's section which is also where I have added owl letter sliders.
+As of 2022 this activity can be found in the member's section which is also where I have added owl letter sliders.

 I made an eight piece owl strip puzzle that I wanted to share with you this week.
 I print the pattern on cardstock paper ... cut along the lines and then laminated the pieces.

 I attached magnets to the back of the puzzle strips (one on each end)and the children put the puzzles together on a metal cookie sheets.
 I have also included blank and shadow puzzle guides.
 Click on the link below to download: